jepsen-io/jepsen/cockroachdb/README.rst

 Test details: monotonic
 -----------------------

-One shared table of pairs (value, timestamp).
+Several tables of (value, timestamp) pairs.

 Jepsen sends atomic transactions that append the last known max value + 1 and the current db's now(), concurrently to different nodes